AwabJa/awabja.github.io/README.md

 ✨ About Me

-I am passionate about merging simplicity and advanced technology to create sleek, functional, and forward-thinking designs.
-With a understanding of development and UX/UI principles, I aim to bring innovation and aesthetic appeal to every project I work on.
+Passionate about the elegant integration of advanced technology to create sleek, functional, and forward-thinking designs, I leverage my understanding of development and UX/UI principles to contribute innovation and aesthetic appeal to each project I work on.
 Explore my portfolio to see how I approach modern web design and development challenges.

 📁 Featured Projects: